How to plan and create a solid website structure, and why it’s important for SEO

-Let’s discuss the necessary navigational elements that will help you connect your pages and make users feel at ease using your website.
+Let’s discuss the necessary navigational elements that will help you connect your pages and make users feel at ease when using your website.

-If your website has a lot of services or products to offer, you should design a system of filters and sorting options to help users find what they are looking for.
+Filtering and sorting: If your website has a lot of services or products to offer, you should design a system of filters and sorting options to help users find what they are looking for.
 The filters can differ depending on the category and should cover all possible product characteristics.

 Step 7.
 Create a sitemap

-You can create an XML sitemap for crawling purposes that will include a list of all URLs and their hierarchy and also an HTML sitemap for users that will act like an interactive list of all pages.
-Each search engine has its own instructions about creating and submitting a sitemap file.
-SE Ranking’s Website Audit can ease this process for you and create a sitemap automatically.
+You can create an XML sitemap for crawling purposes that includes a list of all URLs along with their hierarchy.
+Also, an HTML sitemap can be generated for users, functioning as an interactive list of all pages.
+Each search engine provides specific instructions for creating and submitting a sitemap file.
+SE Ranking’s Website Audit can simplify this process by creating a sitemap automatically.